-The kindergartens and nursery schools found in Italy and other European countries are among the best in the world.
+Preschools in Italy and other European countries are among the best in the world.
 Recognized as being a critical stage of development, Early Childhood Education commands a high priority in European societies.
-As a result, preschools in Europe are ideologically different than the institutionalized daycares and nursery schools prevalent in North America designed to meet the needs of working parents more than the needs of children.
-European preschools all share a common focus – ‘the child’ at the center.
-They believe that the development of a healthy emotional profile, along with social and cognitive skills, is paramount.
-When the needs of the whole child are addressed the rest will follow naturally.
-Creativity, autonomy, and a sense of order are nurtured.
-Tolerance, respect for others, personal hygiene, and co-operation among different age groups are promoted.
-This is all accomplished within an active, played based, and nurturing environment.
+Most preschools in Italy are ideologically different than the institutionalized daycares prevalent in North America which are designed to meet the needs of working parents.
+European preschools place the child’s social, cognitive and spiritual development as the priority.
+This is rooted in the belief that addressing the needs of the whole child early will promote the development of self-esteem, confidence, thinking skills, creativity and other healthy mindsets and social skills.

 When the Leonardo Da Vinci Academy opened its Scuola Materna in 1991, the first in Canada, Agazzi was the inspiration and driving philosophy.
 Rosa Agazzi influenced the reform of Early Childhood Education in Italy when in 1896, along with her sister, she founded the first Scuola Materna preschool of Mompiano (Brescia).